idm-suedtirol/odh-docs/source/architecture.rst

    make them available to Data Consumers by exposing APIs and REST endpoints.
 They transform the DTO they get into JSON.

+.. _ninja-def:

+Ninja API
+   The Ninja API is the evolution of the common API that was used for both Tourism and Mobility domain.
+It is a completely new component that, `in the Mobility domain only`, replaces both the Reader and the Web Services and interacts with the Database and Data Consumer without any mediators in-between.
+Ninja collects the queries coming from the Data Consumer, retrieves data from the DB to answer them and presents the answer to the Data Consumer directly.

+   .. versionadded:: 2020-April

 .. _data-consumer-def:

 Data Consumers